anka02/team_saga/README.md

 ## Instructions

-There are two possibilities to run Rasa Chatbot:
+There are two possibilities to run the Rasa based Chatbot:

 On your localhost: